NAP Consistency: Why Your Business Name, Address, and Phone Matter for Local SEO

 How long does cleanup take to affect rankings?

 Changes to major citations (Google, Yelp, aggregators) can impact rankings within weeks.
-Minor directories may take months to recrawl.
+For significant improvements across all your listings, expect 3-6 months as changes propagate through data aggregators to downstream directories.

 NAP Consistency Checklist